Making Wine Glass Gel Candles

 Here's where your creativity comes in.

 What color wine or effect you want to create will determine what color you add.
-I wanted these to look like a light red wine, so I added about two drops of red colorant.
-However, with just the red color, it looked a bit too much like a cherry punch, so I added just a tiny tiny bit of blue.
-I didn't even use the dropper; I just dipped the tip of a toothpick into the blue dye and used that.
+We wanted these to look like a light red wine, so we added about two drops of red colorant.
+However, with just the red color, it looked a bit too much like a cherry punch, so we added just a tiny tiny bit of blue.
+We didn't even use the dropper; we just dipped the tip of a toothpick into the blue dye and used that.
 It was just enough to give it a bit more of a burgundy color.

 Once the gel wax is melted, colored and fragranced, you can pour the candles.